 Accessory protein 3a interacts with several other SARS CoV proteins.
 These include protein E, protein-7A, the spike M protein and the human small glutamine-rich tetratricopeptide repeat (TPR)-containing protein A [(O43765; 313 aas)].

 The SARS CoV envelope small membrane protein E (E protein, sM protein (P59637)) of 76 aas with 1 TMS is the prototype of small homologues (70-90 aas) found in several coronaviruses specific for rats, cats, dogs, mice, people, cows, etc. These include transmissible gastroenteretis virus, mouse hepatitis virus, rat sialodacryoadenitis coronavirus, porcine hemagglutinating encephalomyelitis virus.

-The Protein 7A precursor (P59635; protein X4; protein U122; accessory protein 7a) with 122 aas, has 1 TMS and is found in the endoplasmic reticulum/golgi apparatus as well as the virion.
+The Protein 7a precursor (P59635; protein X4; protein U122; accessory protein 7a) with 122 aas, has 1 TMS and is found in the endoplasmic reticulum/golgi apparatus connecting region as well as in the virion.

 Fourteen ORFs are encoded in the severe acute respiratory syndrome-associated coronavirus (SARS-CoV) genome (Lu et al. 2006).
 This family of proteins has been referred to as the DUF3092 family.
 Emodin inhibits current through SARS-associated coronavirus 3a protein (Schwarz et al. 2011).
 The ion channel activity of the 3a protein is linked to its pro-apoptotic function (Chan et al. 2009).